EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 ### Rectangular Version

 We might want to try to do a rectangular version first because the function signature is super simple.
+From Stan, it will look like it has this signature:

 ```
 /**